-- GPSA Research Exposition abstract submission must follow the following format Template in the submission guidelines.
+- GPSA Research Exposition abstract submission must follow the following format Template (Appendix I).

 - GPSA Research Exposition uses double-blind review, which means that both the reviewer and author identities are concealed from the reviewers, and vice versa, throughout the abstract review process.

-- Abstracts is reviewed by GPSA Strategic Planning & Scholarship committee, using 2018 GPSA Research Exposition Abstract Evaluation Rubric in the submission guidelines.
+- Abstracts is reviewed by GPSA Strategic Planning & Scholarship committee, using 2020 GPSA Research Exposition Abstract Evaluation Rubric (Appendix II).

-- Be at your poster for the judging time during Thursday, March 29, 2018.
-Detailed judging times will be communicated to accepted applicants in February 2018.
+- Be at your poster for the judging time during TBD.
+Detailed judging times will be communicated to accepted applicants in February 2020.